Jeffrey K. Sawyer

 My research explores long-term patterns of legal change in different areas of law and the gradual transformation of 17th-century styles of political conflict into the legal framework that helped lay the foundations for American constitutionalism.

-I came to UB in 1986 and teach a broad range of graduate and undergraduate courses that attract pre-law and history undergraduates as well as graduate students in the Legal and Ethical Studies program.
-I particularly enjoy teaching at UB because the students tend to be a bit older and serious about school, and they have more life experiences to draw upon.
+I came to UBalt in 1986 and teach a broad range of graduate and undergraduate courses that attract pre-law and history undergraduates as well as graduate students in the Legal and Ethical Studies program.
+I particularly enjoy teaching at UBalt because the students tend to be a bit older and serious about school, and they have more life experiences to draw upon.